xmyLydia/java-practice/README.md

 111. Using timeout to block client gets blocked.
 112. TCP: handshaking, UDP is used when speed is essential and no need for reliable connection, no requirement for getting response from the server.
+113. Difference between URL and URL, what to use in java network programming.